farisaziz12/roku_app/README.md

 This will deploy the channel to roku

-Note: Remember to create .env file
+Note: Remember to create .env file with the Roku IP and login info